chavalk/Food-Truck-Finder/README.md

 HOW IT WORKS

-The application is simple to use, when the user first get to the page, it will great the user with an awsome pictue of a food truck  and an alert stating that the application wants to use their current location, followed by an option to block or allow the application to proceed.
-When the user selects allow , the appliciation will  then fetch all the avaliable results corresponding to their current location, in addition to this, we have included a section thats tells the user the weather conditions acording to their location and suggest if they should stay and dine in or pick up and go, or just avoid the area because of horible weather conditions.
+The application is simple to use, when the user first visits the page, it will great the user with an awsome pictue of a food truck and a beautiful page layout.
+The application, in the background, will then get the users location, and then it will fetch all the avaliable  food truck results corresponding to ther users current location, in addition to this, we have included a section thats tells the user the weather conditions acording to their location and suggest if they should stay and dine in or pick up and go, or just avoid the area because of horible weather conditions.

 CSS FRAMEWORK USED

 For this project we decided to use Bulma css framework.
 Bulma is a free, open source CSS framework based on Flexbox and built with Sass.
 It's 100% responsive, fully modular, and available for free.

 BULMA CSS FRAMEWORK

 https://bulma.io/

 API USED